wenbinyugroup/ivabs/docs/source/index.rst

 You are welcome to contribute to the iVABS documentation in the following ways:

 #.
-Suggest edits for a a specific page on the site using the middle icon on the top-right corner of the page.
+Suggest edits using the middle icon on the top-right corner of the page you want to change.
 #. `Add an issue <https://github.com/wenbinyugroup/ivabs/issues/new>`_ for bug reports or feature requests.
 #. `Start a new discussion <https://github.com/wenbinyugroup/ivabs/discussions>`_ on if you need help running iVABS.
 #.
 Modify existing files or contribute new files to `the github repository <https://github.com/wenbinyugroup/ivabs>`_.